 If you enjoyed this post, then we think you’ll also love our Galapagos Birds blog.

-In conclusion, the lava heron is an interesting Galapagos bird species.
-They have adapted unique camouflage in their Galapagos habitat, as well as different behaviors to other heron species.
-It is quite common for visitors to spot Lava herons hunting on the rocks.
-So take a moment to appreciate their skill at stalking prey, and take a few photos of these impressive birds.
+In conclusion, the lava heron is an interesting endemic Galapagos bird species.
+They have adapted unique camouflage to survive and thrive in their Galapagos habitat.
+They have also learned to practice unique behaviors compared to other heron species.
+It is quite common for visitors to spot Lava herons hunting on the rocks or wading the shallows.
+So take a moment to appreciate their skill at stalking prey, and to take a few photos of these impressive birds.